edcork/edcork.github.io/docs/pages/write/finops_azure.md

 ### Check the scenario execution status

-To check the scenario execution status, navigate to **Administration** > **Utilities** > **Integration** > **Endpoints**, and then select the AWS endpoint in the left pane.
+To check the scenario execution status, go to to **Administration** > **Utilities** > **Integration** > **Endpoints**, and then select the AWS endpoint in the left pane.
 The system displays the execution history for the AWS integration.
 Each record displayed in this grid corresponds to one scenario rule.
 Make sure all rules in the cloud accounts import scenario have the green **Success** status.

 *   You can check the start and end time (and duration) for two main activities of the scenario: cloud accounts syncing and stale accounts status setting.
 To do this, click the hyperlinked ID for these rules (_Capture sync time_ and _Clean up sync time end_), and check the value in the **Output details** field.
 The field displays both the start time and end time for the corresponding activity.
 *   The **Connector** column indicates the system where the action of the rule is applied: Management & Governance (AWS), SMAX, or Common.
 Unlike other values, Common means that this rule doesn't call any APIs, instead, it just sets some values or performs some calculations.